dmd-program/dmd-100/projects/develop-brainstorm.md

 Now that you have a direction, it's time to brainstorm some ideas.
 Generating ideas by yourself \(AKA – in a vacuum\) can be fairly difficult if you are new to this process.
 Even experienced designers benefit from working in groups because typically the array of ideas generated in a discussion is far larger than when working alone.
 For this step, you will partner up with small groups to brainstorm ideas for each person's project.

 Groups should meet via video call.
-Available tools include Skype, [Bluejeans](https://pennstate.bluejeans.com/scheduling/), gChat, AppleFacetime, .
-If the video call fails do to Internet connectivity issues, follow the directions using a chat tool of your choice.
+Available tools include Skype, Bluejeans, gChat, AppleFacetime, .
+If the video call fails do to Internet connectivity issues, follow the directions, but using a chat tool of your choice.

 ## Materials and tools

 * Pen/Marker
-* Poster-board or open wall space \(for Post-it notes\)
+* Poster-board \(An area of open wall can also work\)
 * Post-it notes
 * Computer with Webcam and steady Internet Connection